mattdy/MMM-Tesla/README.md

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-With this module, you can display the status of your Tesla vehicle from [TeslaFi](https://www.teslafi.com/signup.php?referred=warlrus).
+With this module, you can display the status of your Tesla vehicle from [TeslaFi](https://www.teslafi.com/signup.php?referred=warlrus) or [Tessie](https://tessie.com/).
 Many different pieces of data can be shown, such as the battery level, temperature, lock status and plenty more!
-A valid TeslaFi API key is required, the key can be requested [here](https://teslafi.com/api.php)

 This is a partial re-write of the original MMM-TeslaFi by [f00d4tehg0dz](https://github.com/f00d4tehg0dz), which can be found [here](https://github.com/f00d4tehg0dz/MMM-TeslaFi).
 I have chosen to not merge this version back in as it breaks some functionality of the original module.